-I have taught piano lessons for eleven years.
+I have taught piano lessons for thirteen years.
 It is my joy and my passion!
 While I chose a different field of study for my degree (B.S. in Health Education and Promotion), I have studied piano my entire life.

 I am currently a member of national, state, and local music teacher associations, which provide on-going training and development opportunities for me.
 I also belong to several world-wide groups of music teachers that get together virtually a couple of times every month to learn from each other.

 Do you have a standard pricing system for your lessons?
 If so, please share the details here.

 Preschool music classes are 40-minutes long, once a week.
 Monthly tuition is $85.
 There is an annual $40 registration fee that covers materials and supplies.

 Beginning Group Piano Classes are 40-minutes long, once a week.
 Monthly tuition is $110.
 There is an annual $65 registration fee for children and teens, which covers music and materials.

 I am a 3rd generation piano teacher.
 My grandmother was my piano teacher growing up, and my mother taught lessons in our home from the time I was a toddler until I was in high school.
 As a result, I swore that I would NEVER teach piano!